Skip to main content

 Research Interests

-Tech and policy, human-centered computing, location sharing
+Tech and policy, human-centered computing, technology-facilitated abuse

 Magdalena Pasternak